Therapists in Kensington, Buffalo, NY

 1 Endorsed

-Seeking therapy is a powerful step toward healing, and I’m here to support you on that journey.
-As a licensed Clinical Social Worker, I specialize in working with individuals (ages 10 and up) and families navigating grief, trauma, addictions, anxiety, and depression.
-Whether you’re feeling stuck, overwhelmed, or simply need a space to process life’s challenges, I provide a safe, down-to-earth environment where we can work together to create real change.
+Finding a therapist is a major step toward healing, and I’m here to support you on your journey.
+As a licensed Clinical Social Worker, I specialize in working with individuals (ages 10 and up) and families navigating grief, trauma, addictions, anxiety, & depression.
+Whether you’re feeling stuck, overwhelmed, or simply need a space to process life’s challenges, I provide a safe, down-to-earth Telehealth environment where we can work together to create real change.
+I own a private practice and all of our clinicians are women of color.

-Seeking therapy is a powerful step toward healing, and I’m here to support you on that journey.
-As a licensed Clinical Social Worker, I specialize in working with individuals (ages 10 and up) and families navigating grief, trauma, addictions, anxiety, and depression.
-Whether you’re feeling stuck, overwhelmed, or simply need a space to process life’s challenges, I provide a safe, down-to-earth environment where we can work together to create real change.
+Finding a therapist is a major step toward healing, and I’m here to support you on your journey.
+As a licensed Clinical Social Worker, I specialize in working with individuals (ages 10 and up) and families navigating grief, trauma, addictions, anxiety, & depression.
+Whether you’re feeling stuck, overwhelmed, or simply need a space to process life’s challenges, I provide a safe, down-to-earth Telehealth environment where we can work together to create real change.
+I own a private practice and all of our clinicians are women of color.

 Feeling stuck, overwhelmed, anxious, or frustrated?
 Tired of seeing the same results and wondering how to create the change you desire?
 Life can often bring these feelings, and I’m here to help you navigate its complexities.
 Managing anxiety and depression can be challenging, especially when you're unsure of the underlying causes.
 Have you ever imagined what life would be like with reduction of stress/grief?
 Picture living the life you truly desire.
 What would it look like?
 Working together can help foster a sense of purpose and having someone support you through that can be empowering.